Certification FAQ

 There are fees for BPI Certification, BPI Recertification, BPI Sublicensing, and BPI Membership.

-Certification: The application fee is $1,500 USD for new certifications, $500 of which is non-refundable.
-Using non-certified ingredients may result in additional application fees.
+Certification: The application fee is $1,500 USD for new commercial only certifications and $3,000 USD for new commercial and home certifications.
+At least $500 USD of the new application fee is non-refundable.
 Certifications are valid for 3 years.

-Sublicensing: If the Licensee and Sublicensee are both active BPI Full Members there is no separate cost for a sublicense.
+Sublicensing: If the Licensee and Sublicensee are both active BPI Members, there is no separate cost for a sublicense.

 What testing is required?